Physical Benefits of Massage

 I would be happy to talk to you about how I might be able to help you.
 Give me a call at 550-4727 and receive a complimentary 10-minute phone consultation!

 Longer treatments give more time for your body and mind to unwind and allow me plenty of time to thoroughly address the ‘issues in your tissues’!
 During shorter sessions, I will be very specific in where I focus your treatment.
-I will provide relevant homecare education and exercises with each appointment regardless of length.
-Session times include assessment, hands-on treatment and self-care education.

 |CASCADE MASSAGE THERAPY FEE SCHEDULE